AnadeOre/LaTeX-Guide/Guide/2- Document Formats.md

 ##### In this second "class" I will explain how to format your LaTeX document.

-##### The first information processed by LaTeX is what kind of document it should read, this kinds of documents are called **classes** and they come in many shapes and sizes.
+##### The first information processed by LaTeX is what kind of document it should read, these kinds of documents are called **classes**, and they come in many shapes and sizes.
 Let's list them and explain them one by one:

 1. **Document Classes** `\documentclass[options]{class}`

    1. _article_: For articles in cientific magazines, short documents, software documentation, invitations, etc.
    1. _proc_: For proceedings, based in the _article_ class.
-   1. _minimal_: Is the smallest you can go, it establishes a uniquie page and font size, used for debugging.
+   1. _minimal_: Is the smallest you can go, it establishes a unique page and font size, used for debugging.
    1. _report_: For longer articles that may contain chapters, small books and thesis.
    1. _book_: For books, what else?
-   1. _beamer_: For slildeshow
+   1. _beamer_: For slideshow

 1. **Options inside Document Classes**
    1. _Font size_: Optional, custom set to 10pt.